-Here are all the facts and statistics you need to know from the previous seven races held at Istanbul Park ahead of Formula 1’s return to the circuit for the 2020 Turkish Grand Prix!
+Here are all the facts and statistics you need to know from the previous eight races held at Istanbul Park ahead of Formula 1’s return to the circuit for the 2021 Turkish Grand Prix!

-Felipe Massa is the only driver to have won multiple Turkish Grands Prix.
-He won the event in three consecutive seasons in 2006, 2007 and 2008.
-Massa’s three wins also mean that Ferrari are the most successful team at the circuit with three wins, while McLaren are the only other team to have taken multiple wins at the event.
-Ferrari and Mercedes are tied as the most successful engine manufacturer at the track, each with three wins.
+Felipe Massa and Lewis Hamilton are the only drivers to have won multiple Turkish Grands Prix.
+Massa won the event in three consecutive seasons in 2006, 2007 and 2008, while Hamilton won the race in both 2010 and 2020.
+Massa’s three wins mean that Ferrari are the most successful team at the circuit, while McLaren are the only other team to have taken multiple wins at the event.
+Mercedes are the most successful engine manufacturer at the track, with four wins.

-Kimi Raikkonen holds the record for the largest win margin at the Turkish Grand Prix.
-He took victory in 2005 with a margin of 18.609 seconds.
-His is the only win at the circuit to have been taken by over ten seconds.
+Lewis Hamilton holds the record for the largest win margin at the Turkish Grand Prix.
+He took victory in 2020 with a margin of 31.633 seconds.
 The smallest win margin at the circuit was for Felipe Massa in 2007.
-He won the 2007 Turkish Grand Prix by just 2.275 seconds.
+He won the 2007 race by just 2.275 seconds.

-From the seven races at Istanbul Park, the average win margin has been 6.915 seconds.
+From the eight races at Istanbul Park, the average win margin has been 10.005 seconds.

-Every Turkish Grand Prix has been won from the front row of the grid, with 2009 and 2010 being the only races at the circuit not won from pole position.
+All but one Turkish Grand Prix has been won from the front row of the grid, the exception being Lewis Hamilton’s win from sixth on the grid in 2020.
+2009 and 2010 are the only other races at the circuit which were not won from pole position.

 Ferrari have taken the most podium finishes of any team at Istanbul Park.
-They have finished on the podium on seven occasions, once more than McLaren.
-Red Bull, Renault and Brawn GP are the other teams to have finished on the podium at the Turkish Grand Prix.
+They have finished on the podium on eight occasions, twice more than McLaren.
+Red Bull, Renault, Brawn GP and Racing Point are the other teams to have finished on the podium at the Turkish Grand Prix.

-From the 2020 grid, Kimi Raikkonen, Lewis Hamilton and Sebastian Vettel are the drivers who have previously finished on the podium at the Turkish Grand Prix.
-Raikkonen has finished on the podium three times, while Hamilton and Vettel have each finished on the podium twice.
+From the 2021 grid, Fernando Alonso (4), Kimi Raikkonen (3), Lewis Hamilton (3), Sebastian Vettel (3) and Sergio Perez (1) are the drivers who have previously finished on the podium at the Turkish Grand Prix.

-Four drivers have taken pole position at Istanbul Park.
+Five drivers have taken pole position at Istanbul Park.
 Felipe Massa and Sebastian Vettel are the only drivers to have taken multiple poles at the circuit.
 Massa has taken the most poles, with three.
-Kimi Raikkonen and Mark Webber are the only other drivers to have taken pole at the circuit.
+Kimi Raikkonen, Mark Webber and Lance Stroll are the other drivers to have taken pole at the circuit.

 Ferrari and Red Bull are tied for most poles at the circuit, with three apiece.
-McLaren are the only other team to have taken pole position for the Turkish Grand Prix.
+McLaren and Racing Point are the only other teams to have taken pole position for the Turkish Grand Prix.

 Massa’s tally of three poles means that Brazil are the most successful country in qualifying at the track.
 Germany is the only other nation to have taken multiple poles at the circuit.